 The same holds true for many Android devices too.

-However, in cas ethos doesn’t work, Google Lens applicaiton comes to the rescue.
+However, in case ethos doesn’t work, the Google Lens application comes to the rescue.
 It needs no introduction.
-In fact, there’s a great likelihood that you might have used it too.
+There’s a great likelihood that you might have used it too.

-All you need to do is open Google lens app and click on the lens icon.
+All you need to do is open the Google Lens app and click on the lens icon.
 Now, point your camera to the QR Code.
 That’s it.
 The QR Code will get scanned.

 In case this doesn’t work in rare cases, you may install any third-party QR Code scanner from Google Play or App Store.
-There aree many options available for free.
+There are many options available for free.

 They just need to scan the QR Code and get redirected to the directions to your location in seconds.

-Needless to say, with an easy and quick process, your conversion ate always improves.
+Needless to say, with an easy and quick process, your conversion rate always improves.
 So the next time you run a campaign to drive traction to your store, use a Maps QR Code.

 Definitely!
 In fact, that’s what the new-age invitation cards do.